-As of the date of this Quarterly Report, there have been no material changes to those risk factors previously disclosed in our Annual Report on Forml0-K for the period ending December 31, 2021.
-We may disclose changes to such factors or disclose additional factors from time to time in our future filings with the SEC.
+As of the date of this Quarterly Report, there have been no material changes, other than those noted below, to those risk factors previously disclosed in our Annual Report on Form 10-K for the period ending December 31, 2021.
+The Company may disclose changes to such factors or disclose additional factors from time to time in our future filings with the SEC.
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.